 The department is a lively community that is recognised internationally as one of the top centres for research and teaching in development studies.

 Gabriela primary research fields include development economics, economics of education and public service delivery in low-middle income countries.
 She is currently working on three main research projects.
-In the first project she studies the extent to which cognitive and non-cognitive (socio-emotional) skills accumulated during early adolescence shape the life trajectories of young people in four low-middle income countries (Ethiopia, India, Peru and Vietnam).
-In the second project she is analyzing the impact of a Peruvian large-scale intervention that aimed to improve the management of school bullying in public schools.
-In the third project she is developing a theoretical framework and using empirical evidence to study the effects of goals’ alignment at different tiers of government in the Peruvian education sector.
+First, she studies the barriers to human capital formation, particularly those imposed by exposure to school violence and social norms.
+Related to this, she investigates the impacts of a Peruvian large-scale intervention aimed at improving school heads’ skills to manage school violence.
+Second, she studies the extent to which cognitive and non-cognitive (socio-emotional) skills accumulated during early adolescence shape the life trajectories of young people in four low-middle income countries (Ethiopia, India, Peru and Vietnam).
+Third, she analyses the role of non-pecuniary sources of motivation on bureaucrats’ performance.
+Related to this, she is developing a theoretical framework and using empirical evidence to study whether the adoption of top-down interventions is explained by alignment in mission preferences and the quality of delivery.
 Her doctoral work is funded by the ESRC-Grand Union Doctoral Training Partnership and the Oxford Wolfson Marriott Graduate Scholarship.

 Before joining the Department of International Development, she worked at the Institute for Fiscal Studies in the Centre for the Evaluation of Development Policies (EDePo).
 At the IFS she was part of a research project focused on exploring the effects of two interventions designed to reduce the grip of highly restrictive gender norms on adolescent girls’ education, marriage and well-being in rural Rajasthan, India.
 She also worked at Oxford Policy Management on early childhood education programs and worked for four years on the design and evaluation of policy reforms and social programs at Apoyo Consultoria, a leading economic consultancy in Peru.